Toric Sylvester forms: Preliminaries on toric geometry

-\paragraph{Hilbert functions and the Grothendieck-Serre formula.} Let $X_{\Sigma}$ be a smooth projective toric variety, $R$ be its Cox ring and $S$ a graded $R$-module.
-The Hilbert function of $S$ is defined as
+\paragraph{Hilbert functions and the Grothendieck-Serre formula.} Let $X_{\Sigma}$ be a projective toric variety and let $R$ be its Cox ring.
+The Hilbert function of a finitely generated graded $R$-module $S$ is defined \lb{by}

-For $\alpha \gg 0$ (component-wise), this function becomes a (multivariate) polynomial which is called the Hilbert polynomial and is denoted by $\HP(S,\alpha)$; see \cite[Lemma 2.8]{maclagan2003uniform}. \begin{remark} If $S = R/J$ with $J$ an ideal defining a $0$-dimensional subscheme in $X_{\Sigma}$, then the Hilbert polynomial of $S$ is a constant which is equal to the number of points counted with multiplicity. \end{remark} An important relation between the Hilbert function, the Hilbert polynomial and local cohomology modules is given by the Grothendieck-Serre formula; see \cite[Proposition 2.14]{maclagan2003uniform}: for any $\alpha \in \Cl(X_{\Sigma})$,
+Assuming that $X_\Sigma$ is a \textit{smooth} toric variety, then for $\alpha \gg 0$ (component-wise), this function becomes a (multivariate) polynomial called the Hilbert polynomial and is denoted by $\HP(S,\alpha)$; see \cite[Lemma 2.8]{maclagan2003uniform}. \begin{remark} If $S = R/J$ with $J$ \lb{a homogeneous} ideal of $R$ defining a $0$-dimensional subscheme in $X_{\Sigma}$, then the Hilbert polynomial of $S$ is a constant which is equal to the number of points (over an algebraic closure of $\mathbf{k}$) in this subscheme, counted with multiplicity. \end{remark} An important relation between the Hilbert function, the Hilbert polynomial and local cohomology modules is given by the Grothendieck-Serre formula (see \cite[Proposition 2.14]{maclagan2003uniform} for a proof): for any $\alpha \in \Cl(X_{\Sigma})$,

-\paragraph{Existence of some decompositions.} To conclude this preliminary section, we prove the existence of certain decompositions of the polynomials $F_i$, $i = 0,\dots,n$, that we will use in Section \ref{sec:sylvforms} in order to define toric Sylvester forms.
-For sake of clarity, we state the following theorem over $k$ and with polynomials in $R$, but this result extends naturally to generic homogeneous polynomials, as defined in \eqref{eq:Fi}.